RazorOp/razorops-web/_posts/2020-02-29-introduction-to-helm-3-the-package-manager-for-kubernetes.md

 <br>
 <h2>Why do we need Helm?</h2>

-Managing repeating Kubernetes manifest or copying form one to another, editing hardcode values and validating syntax, sharing across env like Dev, QA, Production etc. is hard.
+Managing repeating Kubernetes manifest or copying from one to another, editing hardcode values and validating syntax, sharing across env like Dev, QA, Production etc. is hard.

 <br>
 <table>